Fausto95/supreme/README.md

 <details>
 <summary id="memoization">
-<h3 style="color:#235A97">Memoization</h3>
+<h3>Memoization</h3>
 </summary>

 Recursive algorithms sometimes do lots of duplicated calculations and stuff, and one way of avoid those duplicated calculations is to save them somewhere(memoize).

 Memoization is a technique of saving previous calculations in order to avoid calculating them again and again, and we encouter a calculation that has already be done we don't need to do it again we simply return the previous result of the same.

 In the recursive Fibonacci sequence, there's a lot of duplicated calculations.
-If we calculate the F(3) we can see duplicated calculations, they have the same style="color:n the tree-representation, can you spot them?
+If we calculate the F(3) we can see duplicated calculations, they have the same color in the tree-representation, can you spot them?

 <img src="./assets/fibonacci-tree.png" width="120" />